josep2/Jathena/README.md

 #### Final Steps

-Add the Parquet file to Minio
+1. Add the my-data.csv file to Minio

-You can do this via the RESTful API, but the UI is good enough.
-Bind the Minio port to your localhost and add the file:

-Open Apache Drill
+2. Edit and enable s3 in Apache Drill Admin Console

-Query the file
+3. Query File

+#### Bonus

+You can get the JDBC or ODBC connection for Drill by following the intrusctions [here](https://drill.apache.org/docs/using-the-jdbc-driver/).